-Parents are schedule to visit the Pre-Primary and Elementary programs two times throughout the year.
+Parents are scheduled to visit the Pre-Primary, Lower Elementary, Upper Elementary and Middle School programs two times throughout the year.
 Directresses will reach out to families in the fall and spring to schedule a morning visit with your child.